endeveit/enca/README.md

 # go-enca

-Minimal cgo bindings for libenca.
+This is a minimal cgo bindings for [libenca](http://cihar.com/software/enca/).

-If you need to detect language of string you can use [guesslanguage](https://github.com/endeveit/guesslanguage).
+If you need to detect the language of a string you can use [guesslanguage](https://github.com/endeveit/guesslanguage) package.

 ## Supported Go versions